 The resulting report and its recommendations were approved by the Council Policy and Regulatory Committee on 26 November 2018 and at a full Council meeting on 11 December 2018.

 View the homelessness strategy report (PDF 412 Kb)

 What happens next?

-Council officers are working with its partners to develop actions and options for Council to contribute to the response to homelessness.
-These will be considered at a Policy and Regulatory Committee meeting in April 2019.
+Council officers, together with Council’s community partners, are in the final stages of developing a range of actions and options for Council to contribute to the response to homelessness.
+These will be considered at an extraordinary Policy and Regulatory Committee meeting on 25 March 2019.

-While Council is already working on initiatives that address housing affordability, it will also begin work on a longer-term housing strategy in early 2019.
+While Council is already working on initiatives that address housing supply and affordability, it is also beginning work on a longer-term housing strategy over the next few months.